brianli-code/brianli-code/README.md

 ###  👨🏻‍💻  About Me

-- 👨‍🎓 Third-year computer science major at UC Davis
+- 👨‍🎓 Computer science major at UC Davis
 - 🧠 Pursuing a minor in neuroscience
 - 💻 Familiar with Python, R, and C++
 - 🤖 Interested in machine learning/ artificial intelligence